 Important: For production use, we require mirroring these images into your own registry or a well-known internal repository appropriate for your infrastructure!

-These instructions assume that kubeconfig is pointing to an active Kubernetes cluster.
+These instructions assume that your kubeconfig is pointing to an active Kubernetes cluster.
 Refer to the Getting Started guide to create a Kubernetes cluster.
+For instructions on creating a

-The Helm Chart installs the Vespa Operator and the Role, RoleBinding, and ServiceAccount resources with the necessary permissions to operate Vespa.
+The Helm Chart installs the Vespa Operator, Role, RoleBinding, and ServiceAccount resources with the permissions to operate Vespa.
 Optionally, the

 CRD specification can be installed onto the Kubernetes cluster.

-An installation can be performed as follows.
-This will deploy the Vespa Operator to the vespa namespace and apply
+Now, an installation can be performed as follows.
+This will deploy the Vespa Operator to the target namespace and apply

-$ helm install vespa-operator $HELM_OCI_CHART_REFERENCE --namespace vespa --create-namespace --set image.repository $OCI_IMAGE_REFERENCE_OPERATOR --set image.tag $OCI_IMAGE_TAG
+$ helm install vespa-operator $HELM_OCI_CHART_REFERENCE --namespace $NAMESPACE --create-namespace --set image.repository=$OCI_IMAGE_REFERENCE_OPERATOR --set image.tag=$VESPA_VERSION

-If CRDs are managed separately, the CRD installation can be disabled.
-However, the CRD specification must be manually applied to the cluster before installing the Helm Chart.
+If CRDs are managed separately, its installation can be disabled.
+However, the CRD specification must be manually applied to the Kubernetes cluster before installing the Helm Chart.
 Our support team can provide this specification if necessary.

-$ kubectl apply vespasets.k8s.ai.vespa-v1.yaml $ helm install vespa-operator $HELM_OCI_CHART_REFERENCE --namespace $NAMESPACE --create-namespace --skip-crds --set image.repository $OCI_IMAGE_REFERENCE_OPERATOR --set image.tag $OCI_IMAGE_TAG
+$ kubectl apply vespasets.k8s.ai.vespa-v1.yaml $ helm install vespa-operator $HELM_OCI_CHART_REFERENCE --namespace $NAMESPACE --create-namespace --skip-crds --set image.repository $OCI_IMAGE_REFERENCE_OPERATOR --set image.tag $VESPA_VERSION

 using the following check.